cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Overview

-This paper is mainly concerned with two common issues in MMM: lagged effects (caryoer) and diminishing returns (shape effects).
+This paper is mainly concerned with two common issues in MMM: lagged effects (carryoer) and diminishing returns (shape effects).
 It offers a few functions to model this phenomenon as well as bayesian model specification.
-Finally, it provides a way to simulate data as a means to compare model results to the ground truth as well as a overview of how to calculate ROAS, mROAS and optimize future media spend.
+Additionally, it provides a way to simulate data as a means to compare model results to the ground truth.
+Finally, it provides an overview of how to calculate ROAS, mROAS and optimize future media spend.

 ### Carryover Effect (Lagged Impact)

 Caryover affect, often called lagged effect, is modeled through what is called an adstock function.

-* Adstock function was coined by Simon Broadbent and attempts to measure how an advertiser's media spend accumulates and decays overtime.
+* Adstock was coined by Simon Broadbent and attempts to measure how an advertiser's media spend accumulates and decays overtime.

 The paper models this two ways:

 **Geometric Function**

-* This is basically a weighted average going back L days, where L can vary by media channel.
+* This is a weighted average going back L days, where L can vary by media channel.
 * Here the effect has the largest impact on the day of spend/impression and decays after.
 * I imagine the more transactional a channel is the quicker the decay.
-Additionally, the lead time a consumer takes to make a purchase decision e.g. (buying a house takes months so the L is longer and decay is slower) impacts the function parameters.
+Additionally, the lead time a consumer takes to make a purchase decision e.g. (buying a house takes months so the L is longer and decay is slower) impacts the functions parameters.

 **Delayed Adstock (radial kernel basis function)**

 * The effect of media spend spikes several days after media spend.
-* I imagine this would be a better function to channels that are upper funnel i.e. brining the need and/or product to the consumers mind.
+* I imagine this would be a better function to model channels that are upper funnel i.e. brining the need and/or product to the consumers mind.

 **Other Functions**